I would rate the book at 7/10 ★ . Awesome reading material which makes you think a lot about the future of technology.

 Companies that introduce new technologies like the smartphone, AR technologies, 3D printers and bitcoins often assert that these advances will “spontaneously produce the conditions of equity, justice or freedom.”
 Proponents say similar things about automation, machine learning and artificial intelligence.

-“The price of connection is vulnerability, always and in every context.”
+“The price of connection is a vulnerability, always and in every context.”

 Networked technologies now mediate human life.
 “Networked processes of measurement, analysis and control” shape daily life and affect the way people get directions, find restaurants or buy groceries as well as how they learn history.
 This turns their environments into data that interested parties can use.
 Human life in all its aspects disperses across the vast and complicated infrastructure of the global network.